 Zinc!
 This is another one of those treatment options that may or may not help you because just like biotin, Candida yeast needs zinc for growth and survival.
 We had Dr. Shalaka Samant research this topic and write an article about this as well.
 Enjoy!

 As you can see there are lot of herbal yeast infection remedies to choose from and some are better than others.
 Mycologists have found that the Candida fungus will mutate and build resistance like any common bacteria if you take only one or two of these yeast infection remedies.

-The treatment requires that you rotate a selection of products in a proven treatment system so the fungus does not have time to adapt and build a resistance to these herbal remedies.
-It is very effective and the whole treatment lasts 8 to 24 weeks depending on the severity of the infection.
+An effective treatment system requires that you use as many of products as you can in a proven treatment system so the fungus does not have time to adapt and build a resistance to these herbal remedies.
+Blended products designed for yeast infections are ideal for this.
+The whole treatment lasts 4 to 24 weeks depending on the severity of the infection.